cognusion/AllHandsOnDeck/README.md

 * Arch - Architecture of the host (e.g. 'x86_64') (optional)
 * Loc - Location of the system (e.g. 'Denver', or 'Rack 12', or whatever) (optional)
 * Name - Name of the host.
 If it's a valid DNS hostname, Address may be omitted
+* Offline - True if the host is offline and should be skipped, else omitted or false
 * Port - Which port SSH is running on.
 Defaults to 22.
 * Tags - Array of strings which can be used with filters.
 * User - A specific user to use when SSHing to this host.
 Overrides --user param.